raystack/dagger/docs/concepts/architecture.md

 ### Flink Task Manager

-- A Taskmanagers (TM) are the JVM processes which are actually responsible for parallel stateful stream processing of unbounded data.
+- Taskmanagers (TM) are the JVM processes which are actually responsible for parallel stateful stream processing of unbounded data.
 Taskslots are single threads inside Flink's Taskmanager that process single operators in the job graph.

 ### Zookeeper